JediPriAmo/Habit_tracker_Portfolio/README.md

 ## Unit Testing
 1. In anaconda environment, open jupyter lab.
-2. Drag "Habit_tracker_script.py" & "Habittracker_Analytics_unittest.py" to the file browser in jupyter lab.
+2. If you have not done it previously, drag "Habit_tracker_script.py" & "Habittracker_Analytics_unittest.py" to the file browser in jupyter lab.
 3. Open a new notebook.
-4. You can copy & paste entire code from "Habittracker_Analytics_unittest.py" and run it.
+4. You can copy & paste entire code from "Habittracker_Analytics_unittest.py" and run it in the new notebook or...
-5 Or you can input the following in cell:
+5. ...you can only input the following in the cell of the new notebook:

 ```bash
 %run -i Habittracker_Analytics_unittest.py